avargasv/ContribsGH-A/PostA.md

 Fault tolerance is implemented, as an important part of the tenets of an Akka actor system, by means of a hierarchy of supervisors that decouple communication from failure-handling (supervisors handle failure, actors need not care of it).

-Of course, this bird´s eye view of Akka is just an appetizer for a full explanation of Akka that you can find [here](https://doc.akka.io/docs/akka/current/typed/guide/index.html).
+Of course, this bird´s eye view of Akka is just an appetizer for a full explanation that you can find [here](https://doc.akka.io/docs/akka/current/typed/guide/index.html).

 ## 3. The processing module of our third solution